logo

 Danny Welbeck

-Dat Guy is invariably Dat Guy on the bench these days.
-The Guardian article likens Welbeck to Nwankwo Kanu, which is weird.
+Dat Guy is still thriving in the Premier League at Brighton.
+The Guardian article likens Welbeck to Nwankwo Kanu, which is less weird than it sounds.

 After a bright start at Leeds, a combination of injuries, Neil Warnock trying to turn the left-back into a right winger, and Brian McDermott playing him as a No.10 did for White at Elland Road.